buruzaemon/jQuery.dotdotdot/README.md

 });
 ```

-The following character encodings related for Japanese text are supported:
+The following character encodings related to Japanese text are supported:
 - UTF-8
 - EUC-JP
 - SHIFT_JIS